 How Can SDHRC Help?

 As California strives to slow the spread of the coronavirus and several counties are being monitored by the state, it is imperative that businesses are prepared and aware of the ever-changing regulations.
-At SDHRC, we know keeping up with available resources for businesses surrounding COVID-19 can be daunting and complex, which is why we created our COVID eShield Hotline service.
-Enroll in this complimentary, risk-free service today to get your coronavirus questions answered by our experienced team of HR professionals.
 We’re here for you anytime, whether it’s clarifying wage and hour laws, guidance on policy interpretation, addressing layoffs/furloughs or interpreting emergency sick leave and EFMLA under the Families First Coronavirus Response Act.
 SDHRC wants to bring you comfort and peace of mind through this challenging and evolving journey.

 About the Author